Ownerszz/DependencyInjection/README.md

 ## Installation

-Use the jar supplied in this repo or build from source using maven install
+Use the jar supplied in this repo or build from source using gradle jar or gradle release

 ## Main usages
 I highly recommend to not use this library and instead use Java Spring or Google Guice as their framework is more refined and has better support